Mukul-conf/ANZ-AI-Days/Workshop 2 - Stream Processing & AI Integration/README.md

     );
 ```

-8. Use the bedrock model to get shoes/brands recommendation based upon the input gathered in the final topic.
+6. Use the bedrock model to get embeddings from topic data
 ```sql
 SELECT * from text_input, LATERAL TABLE(ML_PREDICT('RECOMMEND_BEDROCK_TITAN', input));
 ```